 Some jurisdictions impose their own limits on these types of awards.
 While Florida does not have a cap on damages for pain and suffering in general, it does limit such awards to $500,000 for medical malpractice claims (though there are exceptions).
 Also, the state's "pure comparative negligence" rule will reduce damages in proportion to the amount of negligence attributable to the plaintiff.
 Lastly, for car accidents, Florida's "no-fault" rule means that your insurance provider covers certain damages regardless of who was at fault, and prevents you from filing a lawsuit for pain and suffering damages unless you were severely injured.

-There is no objective way to measure damages for pain and suffering.
+There's no objective way to measure damages for pain and suffering.
 Therefore, the amount awarded can vary widely and hinge on factors such as the sympathy of the jury and evidence documenting your experiences after the accident.
-Receive a free claim evaluation from an attorney familiar with pain and suffering damages in Florida to evaluate the strength of your claim.
+Learn more by speaking with a Florida injury law attorney familiar with pain and suffering damages.

 Contact a qualified attorney.